Buyer's Choice Award Winner

 How much does National Debt Relief cost?

-National Debt Relief's initial debt consultations are free.
-Once debts are settled, you can expect to pay 15% to 25% of your enrolled debt as part of a monthly payment.
+National Debt Relief's initial debt consultation is free.
+If you enroll and the company is able to settle debts, you can expect to pay 15% to 25% of the enrolled debt amount.
 National Debt Relief does not have any upfront fees or cost to sign up.
-You don’t pay until you get your debt settled, and if National Debt Relief can’t settle your accounts, you don’t pay.
+You don’t pay until you get your debt settled.

 National Debt Relief FAQ

-National Debt Relief states that it typically takes 12-48 months to get out of debt with its program.
-It will ultimately come down to how quickly you’re able to save to pay off the settlement offers.
+National Debt Relief states that it typically takes 12 to 48 months to pay off enrolled debt.
+It will ultimately come down to how quickly you’re able to save to pay for settlements.

 Is National Debt Relief legit?